 People whose family members have a history of psychological conditions are also at greater risk for SAD.

-While SAD affects people differently, symptoms most commonly begin is in October or November and end in March or April.
-However, it is possible to experience symptoms before or after this time.
+While SAD affects people differently, symptoms most commonly begin in October or November and end in March or April.
+However, it’s possible to experience symptoms before or after this time.

 Symptoms of wintertime SAD include:

 In severe instances, people with SAD can experience suicidal thoughts.

 The symptoms of SAD can mirror several other conditions.
 These include: